GarryTowerSleven/tcf/README.md

-# GMod Tower: Deluxe
+# GMod Tower: The Community First
-Dang, that looks deluxe!

 ## Installation
 Clone into your server's addons folder.